pmccarthy/architecture/README.md

 ## What belongs here:

-- It is a cross cutting proposal that involves or impacts on more than one component within Kuadrant
+- Cross cutting proposal that involves or impacts on more than one component within Kuadrant
-- It is describing and documenting the overall architecture or a sub context within the architecture
+- Documents describing the overall architecture or a sub context (control plane / data plane) within the architecture

 ## What doesn't belong here:

 - Specific component level documents that relate to the internal design of a component, these should reside within individual component repos
+- Development process docs for individual components